-Dr. Michael Hankins is the Curator of US Air Force History.
-This collection contains over a dozen aircraft tracing the evolution of Air Force technology throughout the post-World War II period, including the F-86A Sabre, F-105D Thunderchief, the T-38A Talon flown by Jacqueline Cochran, and the SR-71 Blackbird.
+Dr. Michael Hankins is the Curator of U.S. Air Force, Navy, and Marine Corps post-World War II Aviation.
+This collection contains about thirty aircraft tracing the evolution of military aviation technology throughout the post-World War II period, including the F-86A Sabre, F-14D Tomcat, the T-38A Talon flown by Jacqueline Cochran, F/A-18C Hornet, and the SR-71 Blackbird.

 Dr. Hankins is the author of Flying Camelot: The F-15, the F-16, and the Weaponization of Fighter Pilot Nostalgia.
 This book examines the intersection of culture and technology, exploring how fighter pilot culture and the memory of World War I shaped technological decision-making during the development of the F-15 Eagle and F-16 Fighting Falcon.
 Dr. Hankins continues to pursue research into the interaction between culture and military aviation technology, both in the armed forces and in American society.

 Dr. Hankins is also an assistant editor for the scholarly web journal From Balloons to Drones, and host of the podcast, "From Balloons to Drones."